 With the June 2020 SAT test date recently cancelled, both the SAT and ACT are adding test dates for the summer and fall.
 Although neither has ever offered online, at-home test options before, they both say they are prepared to do so if test centers cannot open in the fall.

 Meanwhile, colleges across the country are rapidly changing their testing requirements for 2020-2021 applicants.
 Given the immense disruption to the test schedule caused by COVID-19, many colleges and universities have made the SAT and ACT optional for applicants in 2020-2021.
 Some have even gone permanently test-optional.
-To see which schools have made such an announcement, visit this page.
+See our list of which schools have made such an announcement.

 Furthermore, guidance counselors and other interested parties are continuing to lobby colleges and universities to reevaluate their admissions criteria if there are further disruptions to these tests.
 Those efforts indicate that there more changes are likely to arise in the coming months.